hortonworks/cloudbreak/README.md

 ## Default Credentials

-If you watch the output of `cbd env` you can see the default identity:
+If you check the output of `cbd env` you can see the default principal/credential combination:
 - user: **admin@example.com**
 - user: **cloudbreak**

-These values are than generated into the end of `uaa.yml`.
+These values are generated in the `uaa.yml` end section.
 To change these values, add 2 lines into your Profile:

 ```
 export UAA_DEFAULT_USER_EMAIL=myself@example.com